Oz-art/tensorflow-framework-for-object-detection/README.md

 }

 ```
 The label map ID numbers should be the same as what is defined in the generate_tfrecord.py file.
-For the basketball, shirt, and shoe detector example mentioned in Step 4, the labelmap.pbtxt file will look like:
+For the chair, table, and cup detector example mentioned in Step 4, the labelmap.pbtxt file will look like:
 ```
 item {
   id: 1